mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 uses this name when performing variant testing and creating output.
 If providing a file with multiple phenotype columns, users **MUST** choose that phenotype to test in `burden` mode using the `phenoname` input. `phenoname` must exactly match the desired column.
 For `phewas` mode, `phenoname` is not required and **ALL* phenotypes in the provided file will be tested.
 Values for binary traits MUST be either 0/1/NA/NaN while values for continuous traits can be any float/int (e.g. 1.42 / 5) or NA/NaN.
 Individuals with NA/NaN values are automatically excluded during testing.

+When running in PheWAS mode, the user can also provide a .JSON compatible file-array of multiple phenotype files on which to perform PheWAS.
+Please see the [DNANexus Documentation](https://documentation.dnanexus.com/developer/api/running-analyses/io-and-run-specifications) for how to do this in the UKBB RAP.

 ```text
 FID IID pheno_name